-It is said that in order for us to truly listen, we must be present.
+In order to put our listening skills into action, we must be present.
 Eliminate distractions.
 Look the other person in the eye.
 Clear our minds and focus on what is being said.
 Easier said than done, right?
 Listening can sometimes be an abstract idea.
 How can we stay focused in this fast-paced world?
 How do we manage our emotions and our ideas when they differ from another person’s thoughts?
-It all comes down to our brain, our heart, and our courage.
+The language of listening comes down to 3 essentials: our brain, our heart, and our courage.

 January is a month that seems to arrive very abruptly year after year.
 No matter how many times I tell myself that I am ready for the return of quiet routine and the familiarity of home, the dead of winter always hits me like an ice storm.

 The holidays are in full swing and December days seem to come and go with every blink!
 This time of year always seems to go by so quickly.
 All of a sudden it is January 1st and I’m left with a vacation hangover and Christmas decorations covering my home that I remember putting up like it was yesterday!
 With all of the parties, traveling, family time, and entertaining going on this month, it’s easy for time to get away from us.
 This season, I’m trying to be more mindful of certain moments in order to capture these scenes as photographs in my memory.
 In this post, I have picked out 5 times during the holiday season to pause and take a mindful look around at the holiday backdrop before you!